-Years spent exploring many facets of design was key to leading to where I am today, but It wasn’t until leaving my old studio that I had the opportunity or need to specialize.
-Alongside my client work, I am fortunate in having several superb colleagues who I am currently working with on various exciting products including apps and my main design passion, games.
-This keeps me busy so I wanted to find a way to focus my client work into a single niche market to keep life manageable.
-I chose to specialize in icon design which I find particularly enjoyable.
+Years spent exploring many facets of design was key to leading to where I am today.
+It wasn’t until leaving my old studio that I had the opportunity or need to specialize.
+Alongside my client work, I am fortunate to have several superb colleagues who I am currently working with on various exciting products, including apps and my main design passion – games.
+This keeps me busy, so I wanted to find a way to focus my client work into a single niche market to keep life manageable.
+I chose to specialize in icon design, which I find particularly enjoyable.

-However, even with contacts from my old studio, I was moving into freelancing in a time of recession, in an old industrial town in the north of England.
+However, even with contacts from my old studio, I was moving into freelancing in a time of recession in an old industrial town in the north of England.
 Many of the government support schemes which supported the digital industry in the north were either heavily retracted or stopped entirely.
-The Billions of pounds which were being fed to companies many of whom developed interactive products and would hire freelance designers like myself to help them were now gone.
-So finding local work at all was a challenge, never mind sustainable regular work in an extremely niche market.
+The billions of pounds that were being fed to companies – many of whom developed interactive products and would hire freelance designers like myself to help them – were now gone.
+So finding any local work was a challenge, nevermind sustainable regular work in an extremely niche market.

-So whilst exploring options I decided to ‘revisit’ 99designs (I previously tried and discounted it during its early days), and found it had improved quite a lot and allowed me to utilize my speciality in their icon design category.
+So whilst exploring options I decided to “revisit” 99designs.
+I previously tried and discounted it during its early days, but found it had improved quite a lot and allowed me to utilize my speciality in their icon design category.

-I wasn’t sure what to expect from my previous attempt with the site years ago, but I won my first contest for $350 and had the cash in my account by the end of the week.
-This was refreshing in itself having become somewhat used to chasing invoices for months on end.
-So I tried more and found I could consistently win between 1/3 to 1/2 contests I enter.
+I wasn’t sure what to expect after my previous attempt with the site years ago, but I won my first contest for $350 and had the cash in my account by the end of the week.
+This was refreshing in itself, having become somewhat used to chasing invoices for months on end.
+So I tried more and found I could consistently win between a third to half the contests I entered.

 The time investment and win ratio was pretty much on a par with the time investment and signing of work from traditional networking and pitch writing, but a lot more enjoyable (I despise writing documents).
-Even if I lost contests I would have made assets which may prove handy in the future, improved my skills and typically enjoyed the work and the challenge it presented.
+Even if I lost contests, I would have made assets that could prove handy in the future, improved my skills and typically enjoyed the work and the challenge it presented.
 I also actively engage and strive to build a working relationship with the contest holders, so even if I do not win they remember me and occasionally contact me for commissions.

 Of those that I do win, between half and two thirds contact me for additional work.
-This is of course priced at normal design rates, which is where 99designs has proved exceptionally useful, allowing me to build a reputation, portfolio and client base around my chosen niche.
+This is, of course, priced at normal design rates – which is where 99designs has proved exceptionally useful.
+It allows me to build a reputation, portfolio and client base around my chosen niche.
 Which has led to a pretty decent income to support my own product development.

-The clients I gained from the contests have proved to be superb, all of them prompt payers usually within hours (which is unheard among my local peers), courteous and also for the most part fully aware of the expected difference in cost between contests and commissions.
-Which was an initial worry and I know is one of the concerns leveled by those who feel crowd sourcing devalues the design community.
-But in my experience it is certainly not the case.
+The clients I gained from the contests have proved to be superb.
+All of them are prompt payers, usually within hours (which is unheard among my local peers), courteous and also, for the most part, fully aware of the expected difference in cost between contests and commissions.
+That was an initial worry and I know is one of the concerns leveled by those who feel crowdsourcing devalues the design community.
+But in my experience, it is certainly not the case.

-I have spoken to a couple of great designers on the site, some of whom I would be happy to hire for my own products should they prove successful and I have too much to do myself. ;) I’ve also been contacted by several of the younger designers on here who are still training and looking to better themselves and have always been happy to offer my advice or pointers where needed.
+I have spoken to a couple of great designers on the site, some of whom I would be happy to hire for my own products, should they prove successful and I have too much to do myself. 😉 I’ve also been contacted by several of the younger designers on here who are still training and looking to better themselves.
+I have always been happy to offer my advice or pointers where needed.

 What do you think is the most important part of the design process?

-How this relates to 99designs and contest holders: if any contest holders are reading this then make sure you engage with designers and leave regular feedback, (and have a detailed description of what your product actually does), this is far and above the best and often the only way to get the end result you are looking for.
+How this relates to 99designs and contest holders: if any contest holders are reading this, then make sure you engage with designers and leave regular feedback with a detailed description of what your product actually does.
+This is far and above the best and often the only way to get the end result you are looking for.

 In your opinion, what are the key differences that separate great design from poor or mediocre design?

 A good design is created with a decent understanding of the message it needs to convey and what emotion it needs to induce.
-A great design takes these strong foundations, explores them in original and creative ways and has gone through many iterations and levels of polish, where the designer has constantly strived to find ways to make further improvement.
-Until finally, upon reflection they are satisfied that no further improvement is either possible or reasonable (it’s rare I feel something is 100% but we all need to know when to stop otherwise everything would take forever and cost a fortune).
+A great design takes these strong foundations, explores them in original and creative ways and has gone through many iterations and levels of polish, where the designer has constantly strived to find ways to make further improvement until finally, upon reflection, they are satisfied that no further improvement is either possible or reasonable.

 How would you sum up graphic design in one sentence?